Weighted least squares subdivision schemes for noisy data on triangular meshes: Preliminaries on subdivision schemes for data on triangular meshes

 As already mentioned, we assume that some real values, $\bz^0=\{z^0_1, z^0_2,\cdots ,z^0_{N^0}\}$, are attached to an initial triangulation $T^{0} = (V^0,E^0)$, with vertices $\bv^0_j,\ j=1,\ldots, N^0$, defining the data set in $\R^3$:

 The first subdivision step consists in refining both the triangulation $T^0$ and the corresponding real values $\bz^0$ to obtain the refined triangulation $T^1$ and the corresponding refined real values $\bz^1$, and so forth for the next subdivision steps.
-Here, we consider the so called \emph{semiregular case} (see \cite{DAUBECHIES}) where the successive refinements of the triangulation, say $T^{1},T^{2},T^3\ldots$, are simply obtained by adding the mid-point of each grid edge (see Figure \ref{fig:triangulation_after_2_iterations}).
-On the contrary, the refinement of the corresponding data is obtained in a more complicated way: At the $k$-th iteration, given the data $\bz^k=\{z^k_\ell,\ \ell=1,\cdots,N^k\}$, the subdivision step consists in computing each new data $z^{k+1}_\ell$, attached to the vertex $\bv^{k+1}_\ell\in V^{k+1}$ of the triangulation $T^{k+1}$, as a linear combination of some of the previous data:
+Here, we consider the so-called \emph{semiregular case} where the successive refinements of the triangulation, say $T^{1},T^{2},T^3\ldots$, are simply obtained by adding the mid-point of each grid edge (see Figure \ref{fig:triangulation_after_2_iterations} and the reference \cite{DAUBECHIES}).
+On the contrary, the refinement of the corresponding data is obtained in a more complicated way: At the $k$-th iteration, given the data $\bz^k=\{z^k_\ell,\ \ell=1,\cdots,N^k\}$, the subdivision step consists in computing each new data $z^{k+1}_\ell$, attached to the vertex $\bv^{k+1}_\ell\in V^{k+1}$ of the triangulation $T^{k+1}$, as a linear combination of some of the previous data with a formula of type